Klarna's Global Growth Soars in 2018

 About Klarna

-Klarna is leading global payments providers and fully licensed bank, which wants to revolutionise the payment experience for shoppers and merchants alike.
-Founded in Stockholm, Sweden, in 2005, we give online consumers the option to pay now, pay later or over time - offering a simple, safe and smoooth checkout experience.
+Klarna is leading global payments providers and fully licensed bank, which wants to revolutionize the payment experience for shoppers and merchants alike.
+Founded in Stockholm, Sweden, in 2005, we give online consumers the option to pay now, pay later or over time offering a simple, safe and smooth checkout experience.
 Klarna now works with 130,000 merchants.
 Klarna has 2,500 employees and is active in 14 countries.
 Klarna is backed by investors such as Sequoia Capital, Bestseller Group, Atomico, VISA and Permira.

 This information is information that Klarna Bank AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation and the Swedish Securities Markets Act (2007:528).
 The information was submitted for publication, through the agency of the contact person set out above, at 08.00 CET on April 29, 2019.